chevurus/fractal-assignment-test/README.md

 # fractal-assignment-test - Spring Boot Web Project

+1. Running the project: 2 - ways

+  1.1 Jar file located under git project at fractal-assignment-test/fractal-assignment-test/src/main/resources Run the following command on CommandLine at the location of the jar.
+The command starts the spring boot project. java -jar fractal-assignment-test-0.0.1-SNAPSHOT.jar

-1. Build the project:
+  1.2.
+Build the project:
     mvn clean install
     Generates a .jar file under the target folder. e.g git/fractal-assignment-test/fractal-assignment-test/target/fractal-assignment-test-0.0.1-SNAPSHOT.jar

-2. Run the project: Starts the spring boot project.
     Run the following command on CommandLine at the location of the jar.
 The command starts the spring boot project. java -jar fractal-assignment-test-0.0.1-SNAPSHOT.jar

-3. Rest URLs:
+2. Rest URLs:

 Fetch all Transactions for company.
 REST Route GET /companies/{companyId}/transactions